BlauGroup/RNMC/README.md

 # RNMC

-Reaction Network Monte Carlo (RNMC) is a colleciton of programs for Monte Carlo simulation heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
+Reaction Network Monte Carlo (RNMC) is a colleciton of programs for Monte Carlo simulation of chemical systems heavily inspired by [SPPARKS](https://spparks.sandia.gov/).
 It currently consists of the following simulators:

 - GMC: GMC is designed to run large numbers of simulations of a fixed reaction network in parallel.
 GMC can simulate densely connected reaction networks because it computes the reaction dependency graph dynamically and it is shared between all simulation threads.